kdave/btrfs-progs/Documentation/btrfs-rescue.rst

 	The `inode cache` feature (enabled by mount option "inode_cache") has been completely removed in 5.11 kernel.

+clear-space-cache <v1|v2> <device>
+	Completely remove the on-disk data of free space cache of given version.

+	Especially for v1 free space cache, `clear_cache` mount option would only remove the cache for updated block groups, the remaining would not be removed.
+	Thus this command is provided to manually clear the free space cache.

 clear-uuid-tree <device>
         Clear UUID tree, so that kernel can re-generate it at next read-write mount.